… The days you struggled to get everything done.

 These high levels of antioxidants protect the collagen in your skin from harmful free radicals and oxidative damage.

 An abundant supply of natural, stable vitamin C in a skin care product is rare.
-Vitamin C helps rejuvenate and revitalize your skin.
+Vitamin C helps rejuvenate and revitalize the appearance of your skin.

 Phytosterols in Acai oil protect the fragile epidermal layer of your skin.
 Essential fatty acids such as linoleic acid, Omega-6 and Omega-9 moisturize and nourish your skin.

-Latest research shows that Green Tea Leaf Extract packs a more powerful antioxidant punch than vitamins A, C and E. This high level of antioxidants controls sun damage to your skin by suppressing free radicals.
+Latest research shows that Green Tea Leaf Extract packs a more powerful antioxidant punch than vitamins A, C and E. This high level of antioxidants help protect skin against the abuse of the elements.

 Green tea also contains plentiful polyphenols, which include flavanols, flavandiols, flavonoids and phenolic acids.